 Breast Implant Options

 Today, breast implants are available in a seemingly limitless array of sizes, shapes, projections, fill material—including different degrees of silicone gel cohesiveness—and even surface textures.
-At the Arizona Center for Aesthetic Plastic Surgery, Dr. Turkeltaub makes available to his patients most of these implant choices so that they can have the opportunity to achieve the beautiful, natural-looking breast enhancement results that they desire.
+At the Arizona Center for Breast Surgery, Dr. Turkeltaub makes available to his patients most of these implant choices so that they can have the opportunity to achieve the beautiful, natural-looking breast enhancement results that they desire.
 Selecting the right implants for your goals will be based on several different considerations that include your specific needs, the characteristics of your breast tissue, your unique anatomical indicators and the overall outcome that you are envisioning.
 During the consultation with Dr. Turkeltaub, all of these factors will be examined and discussed thoroughly with you so as to be sure that the breast implants selected for you can effectively deliver the results you desire.

 Breast Implant Profile

 Another important factor to consider when selecting the most appropriate implant is its profile.

 For several good reasons, most breast implants placed in the United States now are smooth surfaced ones where the outer shell (envelope) around the implants has no texturing.
 Many years ago, before several significant technological advancements were made, it was a common experience and opinion held by many that using textured surfaced implants (where there were small 3D elevations on the implant surface) reduced the incidence of capsular contracture especially in higher risk patients (See Figure 2).
 Present scientific studies do not support this relationship.
 Furthermore, because there are some negative consequences specifically associated with textured implants, their widespread usage is inadvisable though they may still have a place in very limited situations.